teticio/terraform-ec2/README.md

 and take a note of the public IP address and ID of the instance.
 (You can recover these at any time with `terraform output`.).
 Alternatively, you can run `./create.sh <instance_type>`.

-The script in `bootstrap.sh` will be run on startup.
-This mounts the persistent EBS volume at `/home` and can be used to install any packages you want.
 You can then SSH into the instance with:

 ```bash
 ssh ubuntu@<public_ip>